Open-Cascade-SAS/OCCT/dox/user_guides/foundation_classes/foundation_classes.md

   * T and E are of the same type, or
   * T is a supertype of E.

-In order to handle system signals as exceptions, make sure  to insert macro OCC_CATCH_SIGNALS somewhere in the beginning of the relevant  code.
-The recommended location for it is first statement after opening brace of  try {} block.
+In order to handle system signals as exceptions, make sure  to insert macro *OCC_CATCH_SIGNALS* somewhere in the beginning of the relevant  code.
+The recommended location for it is first statement after opening brace of  <i>try {}</i> block.

 As an example, consider the exceptions of type *NumericError, Overflow, Underflow* and *ZeroDivide*,  where *NumericError* is the parent type of the three others.